The Bankrate promise

 You won’t make a massive return on any savings account, but you don’t want to earn 0.01 percent when you could earn up to 0.6 percent.
 Here are some tips to get the best rate on your savings.

 1. Research current savings account rates

-Local credit unions can be another worthwhile option.
+Local credit unions are another option.
 These are not-for-profit, member-owned institutions that distribute their profits to their members.
-“One benefit of the redistributed profits is this allows credit unions to provide higher rates on savings,” Harris says.
+This may translate into higher savings rates.

 2. Compare high-yield savings accounts online